pppoe252110/Node-Engine/README.md

 ## 🤝 Contributing

-I welcome contributions from the community!
+I'm open to contributions!
 Whether you're fixing bugs, adding new features, or improving documentation, your help is appreciated.

 1. **Fork** the repository
 2. **Create** a feature branch (`git checkout -b feature/amazing-feature`)